stumblefiend/jeremy.pugh/_pages/resume.md

 - Updated Docker, Ansible, Bash, and Python code in Stash.
 - Reviewed product documentation for clarity and accuracy.

-Ad Revolution, Los Angeles - Director of Email Marketing January 2008 - September 2014
+**Ad Revolution, Los Angeles** - *Director of Email Marketing* January 2008 - September 2014
-Achieved $3.9M monthly revenue in Email Marketing from inception.
+Promotions: Engineer --> Sr. Engineer --> Manager of Email Marketing --> Director of Email Marketing Achieved $3.9M monthly revenue in Email Marketing from inception.
 Created and led a team to develop and execute targeted campaigns, while analyzing performance and presenting results to management.

 - Grew Email Marketing revenue from $0 to $3.9M per month.